MetOffice/lfric_core/documentation/source/pages/glossary.rst

     Mapping between 2D-mesh cell IDs from source-to-target meshes.
 The mapping lists the cell IDs (local to the target mesh) that geographically overlap a given cell id in the source mesh (ID local to the source mesh).

   LFRic application
-    Top level program executable.
-An application is not part of LFRic core, though will employ the LFRic core DataModel to work with the ScienceModel(s) accessed by the application.
+    A program that uses the LFRic infrastructure.

   Local Mesh
     An object describing a 2D-mesh which encompasses a sub-section (partition) of a Global Mesh.
-The local mesh object contains related mesh information similar to that of a Global Mesh.
-In addition, it also stores partition information unique to it's intended process rank.
+The Local Mesh object contains related mesh information similar to that of a Global Mesh.
+In addition, it also stores partition information unique to its intended process rank.

   Mesh
     An object describing a 3D-mesh which encompasses a sub-section (partition) of the Global Mesh.
 A mesh object is derived from the corresponding Local Mesh object for a given process rank and an extrusion object configured by an LFRic application.